dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 15

-**Summary**: An example showing how to configure a context menu that uses targeted previews.
+**Summary**: Context Menu Previews — An example showing how to configure a context menu that uses targeted previews.

 <br>